 Price: Free / $6.99 per month / $39.99 per year

 JEFIT is one of the most popular workout planners and fitness trackers.
 Yes, it also works for bodybuilding.
-The free version of the app includes cross-platform support, body stat tracking, a training log, and access to JEFIT’s exercise database.
+The app’s free version includes cross-platform support, body stat tracking, a training log, and access to JEFIT’s exercise database.
 The subscription version adds better stat reporting, stat comparisons with friends, and it removes advertising.
 The free version should work for most people, though.
 You can keep track of your reps and weight as you progress.
 It’s a good little app for measuring those gains.
 It’s an all-in-one kind of app, though, so you may see stuff for cardio and other fitness activities you don’t care about.

 Price: Free / $7.50